Intermodalics/pickit-docs/docs/robot-integrations/fanuc/fanuc_installation_and_setup.rst

 Registers used by the Karel program
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Karel program ``pick_it_communication15_C.kl``, which takes care of the low-level communication between the controller and Pickit, uses the following registers to pass on data from the low-level communication to a Teach Pendant application program:
+The Karel program ``pick_it_communication.pc``, which takes care of the low-level communication between the controller and Pickit, uses the following registers to pass on data from the low-level communication to a Teach Pendant application program:

 - Data communicated from Pickit via the Karel program to the Teach Pendant application program: